pebreo/pebreo.github.io/endgame/partX-why.md

 So, while others might have fixated on the competitive aspects, Sarah thrived in the collaborative spirit.
 She saw the fashion world not as a battlefield, but as a vibrant marketplace of ideas, a constant churn of innovation that promised a bigger slice of the pie for everyone involved.
 It wasn't about who got the biggest slice; it was about baking a bigger, tastier pizza in the first place.

+## TLDR
+The economy is not zero sum.
+Youvcan grow the bigger so more people can eat.
+Similary, the more people you have the more creativity & industry you can have.

 ## Clara